-The TE state has the following general form, $e^{-L/T}\star 1$, where $\star 1$ is the invariant volume on $X$ and function $L$ can be recognized as the stochastic generalization of the Lyapunov function from the theory of deterministic DS's.
-For Langevin SDE's, the role of the generalized Lyapunov function is played by the Langevin potential. \cite{Mine2} In the Literature on N=2 supersymmetric quantum mechanics (SQM, Langevin SDE in our terms), one may encounter examples of superpotentials (Langevin functions) that provide non-integrable TE states.
-The simplest example of such models is the N=2 SQM on $\mathbb{R}^1$ with the superpotential going to minus infinity at either of the spatial infinities.
+The TE state has the following general form, $e^{-L/T}\star 1$, where $\star 1$ is the invariant volume on $X$ and function $L$ can be recognized as the stochastic generalization of the Lyapunov function from the theory of deterministic DSs.
+For Langevin SDEs, the role of the generalized Lyapunov function is played by the Langevin potential. \cite{Mine2} In the literature on N=2 supersymmetric quantum mechanics (SQM), one may encounter examples of superpotentials (or Langevin functions) that provide non-integrable TE states.
+The simplest example of such models is the N=2 SQM on $\mathbb{R}^1$ with the superpotential going to minus infinity at both spatial infinities.
 Such a model makes sense only from the point of view of metastable dynamics, that is, on the level of the perturbative ground states around local minima of the superpotential.
 From the point of view of the global ground state of the model and/or of the long-time dynamics, this model is not physical because the DS will eventually escape to (one of) the spatial infinity(ies) where the superpotential goes to $-\infty$ and will never come back.
 In fact, the existence of the integrable TE state can be viewed as a condition for the model to be physical.